CalebFurley/UReCA/README.md

 language development, cross platform development, and of course machine learning as a whole.

 The Library is written in c++ and as mentioned before utilizes cmake to generate python modules when can be used with any python script.
-Currently there is only support for python 3.12.
+The library suppot Python 3.12 and Numpy.

 # External Libraries